whg-training/statistics-course/Genes/practicals/Genes across species/How_much_of_the_genome_is_in_genes.md

 described in the ENCODE paper](https://doi.org/10.1038/nature11247) (at least in the limited sense that proteins bind there, as part of a general process of regulating gene expression).
-Some of it is viral DNA that has been retro-transposed into the genome - such as the [LINEs and SINEs in the human genome](https://en.wikipedia.org/wiki/Retrotransposon) - and some is genuinely doing nothing.
+Some of it is viral DNA that has been retro-transposed into the genome - such as the [LINEs and SINEs in the human genome](https://en.wikipedia.org/wiki/Retrotransposon).
+Some is genuinely doing nothing.
 Much of the function of even well-annotated genomes is not known.

 On the other hand, some organisms like malaria seem to be making use of a great deal of their